jonadmark/jonadmark.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Jonatas, a recently graduated PhD in Computer Science looking for Postdoctoral Research positions in the Greater Chicago and Urbana-Champaign areas.
 I earned my PhD from the Federal University of Rio Grande do Sul (UFRGS, Brasil).
 My research helps advance network management in the programmable networking era.
 I was advised by Prof. Luciano Paschoal Gaspary.
-I also spent one year as a research scholar at the University of Illinois at Urbana-Champaign working with Prof. Kirill Levchenko.
+During my PhD, I also spent one year as a research scholar at the University of Illinois at Urbana-Champaign working with Prof. Kirill Levchenko.

 [[CV]](/files/cv.pdf) [[Google Scholar]]({{ author.googlescholar }}) [[LinkedIn]]({{ author.linkedin}}) [[Youtube]]({{ author.github }}) [[Github]]()